-VII.
-Enforcement
+7. Enforcement

-Prohibited use of the Network may, for students, result in disciplinary action up to and including suspension or expulsion from school or, doe employees, suspension or termination of employment.
-Where circumstances warrant, prohibited use of the Network may be referred to law enforcement authorities.
+Prohibited use of the Network may, for students, result in disciplinary action up to and including suspension or expulsion from school Where circumstances warrant, prohibited use of the Network may be referred to law enforcement authorities.

-When a school administrator has a reasonable belief that a student has violated a school rules, policy of the law, and there are facts and inferences that would cause a reasonable person to suspect that a search of the student's personal technology device (s) will reveal evidence of a violation of said school rule, policy or the law, the administrator shall have the authority to search such device, provided that the scope of the search relates to the suspected violation giving rise to the reasonable suspicion.
+When a school administrator has a reasonable belief that a student has violated a school rule, policy, or the law, and there are facts and inferences that would cause a reasonable person to suspect that a search of the student's personal technology device(s) will reveal evidence of a violation of said school rule, policy, or the law, the administrator shall have the authority to search such device, provided that the scope of the search relates to the suspected violation giving rise to the reasonable suspicion.

-I have read, understand and agree to comply with this Acceptable Network and Internet Use Policy.
+I nave read, understand, and agree to comply with this Acceptable Network and Internet

+Use Policy.

-Student Name: Date:
+Student Name:

 Student Signature: Date:

 Parent/Legal Guardian or Faculty Name:

 Parent/Legal Guardian or Faculty Signature:

+Date: